AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dm.md

 -->

-## Creating a Dynamic Media Configuration in Cloud Services {#configuring-dynamic-media-cloud-services}
+## Creating a new Dynamic Media Configuration in Cloud Services {#configuring-dynamic-media-cloud-services}

 <!-- **Before you creating a Dynamic Media Configuration in Cloud Services**: After you receive your provisioning email with Dynamic Media credentials, you must [log in](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html) to Dynamic Media Classic to change your password.
 The password provided in the provisioning email is system-generated and intended to be a temporary password only.
 It is important that you update the password so that Dynamic Media Cloud Service is set up with the correct credentials. -->